amcpherson/remixt/README.md

 For parallelism options see the section [Parallelism using pypeliner](#markdown-header-parallelism-using-pypeliner).

+### Step 2 - Infer haplotype blocks

+The second step is to phase blocks of heterozygous SNPs using a 1000 genomes reference panel.
+The `pipeline/infer_haps.py` script can be used for this step:

+    python pipeline/infer_haps.py $ref_data_dir \
+        $normal_seqdata $haplotypes \
+        --tmpdir $tmp_haps

+where `$tmp_haps` is a unique temporary directory.

-### Step 2 - Preparing Segment Read Counts
+### Step 3 - Preparing Segment Read Counts

-The second step in the process is to prepare major, minor and total read counts per segment.
-An input segmentation is required for this step.
-The segmentation boundaries should ideally include ends of breakpoints of interest, though this is not required.
-If you are using [destruct](https://bitbucket.org/dranew/destruct) to predict breakpoints, you can use the script `tools/create_segments.py` to create a segmentation file.
+The third step in the process is to prepare major, minor and total read counts per segment.

-Given breakpoint predictions file `$breakpoints`, create `$segments` as follows:

-    python tools/create_segments.py $ref_data_dir $breakpoints $segments

 Read counts are prepared jointly for multiple tumour samples using the `pipeline/prepare_counts.py` script.
 Suppose we have two tumour data files `$tumour_1_seqdata` and `$tumour_2_seqdata` produced from the previous step.
 The `pipeline/prepare_counts.py` can analyze them jointly, to output one read count file for each tumour dataset, which we will call `$tumour_1_counts` and `$tumour_2_counts`.
 This will provide more accurate allele specific read counts.

 To create read counts for segments given in segment file `$segments` for normal data `$normal_seqdata` and tumour data `$tumour_1_seqdata` and `$tumour_2_seqdata`:

     python pipeline/prepare_counts.py $ref_data_dir \
-        $segment_data $normal_data \
+        $segment_data $haplotypes \
         --tumour_files $tumour_1_seqdata $tumour_2_seqdata
         --count_files $tumour_1_counts $tumour_2_counts
         --tmpdir $tmp_counts